Oldunixhacker/banana/README.rst

 Banana is an SDK to write apps for any screen, inspired by Google’s `Flutter <https://flutter.dev>`__ for `Dart <https://dart.dev>`__.

+**Do not confuse Banana with the fruit (which Banana was named after), or other software, such as a library written by Wikimedia users to localise Toolforge tools.**

 Install
 -------